Friday, March 25, 2022

 Our voice is a very valuable resource and most of us rely on it for daily activities.
 Because of that, sometimes we can oversee the importance of good maintenance of the voice and we can end up taking it for granted.
-Every year, on 16th of April, it is celebrated World Voice Day, a global movement that aims to demonstrate that voice really matters.
+Every year, on the 16th of April, it is celebrated World Voice Day, a global movement that aims to demonstrate that voice matters.

-The strategy behind World Voice Day is to organise a global celebration in terms of an impressive multitude of voice and vocal events, in as many countries as possible, from New Zealand all the way to America and Hawaii.
-Because we understand that a functioning voice is highly significant to quality of life, we have gathered the following 5 simple tips, to help you maintain good vocal hygiene:
+The strategy behind World Voice Day is to organise a global celebration in terms of an impressive multitude of voice and vocal events, in as many countries as possible, from New Zealand to America and Hawaii.
+Because we understand that a functioning voice is highly significant to the quality of life, we have gathered the following 5 simple tips, to help you maintain good vocal hygiene:

 It is recommended that we talk at a low to moderate volume.
-Whispering, shouting or screaming can actually traumatise our voice, by adding extra strain to the vocal cords.
+Whispering, shouting or screaming can traumatise our voice, by adding extra strain to the vocal cords.
 This means that sometimes you may have to find different strategies to help you communicate, in situations where there is too much background noise or in a silent environment.

-You may be tired of hearing this all day, but it is not an overstatement to say that water is vital for a good vocal hygiene.
+You may be tired of hearing this all day, but it is not an overstatement to say that water is vital for good vocal hygiene.
 A proper level of water intake helps maintain the lubricating mucus on your vocal cords thin, creating the perfect conditions for them to work.

 Even if it doesn’t feel like a bad habit, the constant clearing of your throat is extremely traumatic to the vocal cords.
 Excessive throat clearing leads to great wear and tear and puts additional strain on the vocal cords, as they are ‘bashed’ together during this action.
 Even more, this habit can produce excessive mucous and the result will only be a further need to clear your throat.

-When you do feel the need to clear your throat, try to swallow in a slow rhythm, have a sip of water or silently clear your throat without letting your cords to touch - your doctor should be able to show you how to do that.
+When you do feel the need to clear your throat, try to swallow in a slow rhythm, have a sip of water or silently clear your throat without letting your cords touch - your doctor should be able to show you how to do that.
 You may have to repeat the steps until that feeling of wanting to clear your throat has disappeared.

 Starting your day with a nice, hot shower can be beneficial to your vocal cords as well.
 Have a steamy shower before heading to work and try to spend a couple of minutes inhaling the steam.
 This will improve your vocal hygiene by introducing moisture into the vocal tract, keeping the vocal folds hydrated.

-In the same time, lack of sleep can damage different aspects of your wellbeing and the health of the voice is no exception.
+At the same time, lack of sleep can damage different aspects of your wellbeing and the health of the voice is no exception.
 Fatigue can put extra strain on your vocal cords, causing the voice to sound hoarse.
 Apart from sleeping enough hours during the night to allow your system to take a break, try to also find some time during the day to rest your voice.
 This can happen during lunch, between meetings or on your way home.

 It cannot be overemphasised how dangerous smoking is for your general health and especially for your vocal hygiene.
 The toxic effect of smoking irritates and damages the vocal folds.
-Moreover, cigarette smoke irritation can lead to chronic laryngitis, vocal cord polyps or even to cancer of the larynx.
+Moreover, cigarette smoke irritation can lead to chronic laryngitis, vocal cord polyps or even cancer of the larynx.